anil-ai2/devops-cloud/mini-project/container-pipeline.md

 ### Detailed steps :
 #### :weight_lifting:  setup dockerhub account and repository
 * create dockerhub account
 * create repository with the same name as the image name that will be build later.
-In this lab, we are creating an image with name `ncd-microservice-ui` .
-So, the repository name will be `ncd-microservice-ui` __NOTE__: repo name should be exactly same as image name
+In this lab, we are creating an image with name `train-schedule` .
+So, the repository name will be `train-schedule` __NOTE__: repo name should be exactly same as image name
     + If you make mistake while creating repos, then delete the repo and recrete
 *
 ---